dilipsundarraj1/Java-Course-Training/java-io-exception/README.md

 ### FileInputStream

 -   Java FileInputStream is an input stream used for read the data to a file.
+-   This is another approach of reading a file.

 ```aidl